-This judgment expresses a clear frustration with the impresse and confusing nature of the law in this field and seeks Parliament's leadership to rectify it
+This judgment expresses a clear frustration with the imprecise and continuing nature of the law in this field and seeks Parliament's leadership to rectify it.

-II) THE ADMINISTRATION OF CHARITABLE ORGANIZATIONS
+II) THE ADMINISTRATION OF CHARITABLE

+ORGANIZATIONS

-The existing rules surrounding advocacy create practical problems that inside it difficult to administer charitable organizations.
+The existing rules surrounding advocacy create practical problems that make it difficult to administer charitable organizations.

-A fundamental problem is that the rules create confusion.
-It is not easy to determine whether a proposed activity will be doesned by Revenue Canada charitable or political
+A fundamental problem is that the rules create confusion, it is not easy to determine whether a proposed activity will be deemed by Revenue Canada charitable or political.

-Revenue Canada has broad discretion in making these determinations, but the law and administrative policies they apply have gaps and elements of subjectivity that are problemain.
+Revenue Canada has broad discretion in making these determinations, but the law and administrative policies they apply have gaps and elements of subjectivity that are problematic.

-The lack of clarity makes is difficult for charitable organizations to make decisions in this area, and realisable frustration among managers and boards.
-This in turn consumes time and resources to some cases legal optimizes are sought to determine whether a proposed action, that would management decision, is permissible under the current rules.
-Unfortunately, because of the incertain and complex state of the law, conclusive legal opinions are fir addition to trootsation, the otean element of fear cannot by this confinion because the stakes are very high Revenue Canada can revoke charitable status if a charitable organization steps control bounds in this area.
-A very serious and potentially fatal points force.
+The lack of clarify makes it difficult for charitable organ. trations to make decisions in this save as and creater frantration annous managers and bracks.
+This is trees a company of the set o some cases legal opinions are sought to determine whether a proposed action, that would normally be a arraightforward management decision, is permissible under the current cules.
+Unfortunately, because of the uncertain and complex state of the law, conclusive legal opinions are difficult to offer.